forestgrape/coronavirus/monitor_and_control.md

 From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce the international spread.

 ### Monitor Prevalence
 To adjust the measures and to communicate these it is important to monitor different incidence rates.
-Ideally these are taken daily else at least weekly.
-Often, as of 16.10.20 only the positive tests are communicated.
-However these numbers are hard to interpret: e.g. many of the tested can be health care professionals (who know how to protect and incidence is thus underestimated).
+Ideally these are taken near daily, else at least weekly.
+Often, as of 16.10.20 only the positive tests and the positive test rate are communicated.
+However these numbers are hard to interpret: e.g. many of the tested are health care professionals (who know how to protect and incidence is thus underestimated), how many of the tested are healthy and just need some clean sheet to travel, how many who are tested have symptoms, how many are tested because of company monitoring.

+#### Helpful Information
 1. How many of the people, which have respiratory diseases have Covid-19.
 In many areas likely the most common respiratory disease is Covid-19 and so one should stay home with any respiratory symptoms.
+    > Personal guess, 16.10.20: In many regions of Europe, the most common respiratory disease likely is Covid-19 and so one should stay home with any kind of respiratory symptoms.
+Moreover the steep increases in cases despite protection measures in place including strict quarantine of known infected, indicate that across Europe the majority of cases are undetected and carry the transmissions. ([Example Calculation of Spread](#example-calculation-of-spread) in the section [Handling Covid-19 Cases and Quarantine](#handling-covid-19-cases-and-quarantine))
 2. The incidence of Covid-19 in different population groups (e.g. hospital workers, young people: students and school children)
 3. Other respiratory diseases: influenza and common colds should be monitored too:
-   * on one hand only having Covid-19 around makes it much easier to diagnose Covid-19 and isolate infected
+  * knowing what is around makes diagnosis easier, especially if it turns out there is 'only' Covid-19
   * long term adverse effects of common colds are likely underestimated.
-Now is a good opportunity to diminish there prevalence and so reduce the strains circulating.
+This is a good opportunity to diminish there prevalence and reduce the number of strains circulating.

+#### Testing Priorities at High Incidence
+1. Testing of risk patients.
+Reason: Appropriate treatment.
+2. Health care workers and other groups with contact to risk groups.
+Reason: Shield risk groups.
+3. How many of the people, which have respiratory diseases have Covid-19.
+4. Tests to do contact tracing.
+Reason: Break infection chains
+5. Sampling different population groups e.g. young people: students and school children, region based, incoming travelers.
+Reason: Have an overview what's going on to adapt measures.
+6. Other respiratory diseases: influenza and common colds should be monitored too.
+Reason:
+7. Tests to give travel permissions, quarantine cancel and so on

+#### Testing Priorities at Low Incidence
+1. Testing of risk patients.
+Reason: An appropriate treatment from early on.
+2. Health care workers and other groups with contact to risk groups
+3. Tests to do contact tracing and quarantine cancel
+4. Tests to estimate the overall incidence (travel test below can give an indication).
+Reason: When the incidence is high, a different tactics is appropriate.
+5. Tests to give travel permissions and so on.

 ## Data
 Data production/collection, data description and data analysis can be done separate today.
 Remark: Separation of roles has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.